Bike Friendly Transit

 How We're Making Bikes + Buses Even Better:

 Cyclists told us that they need more secure bike parking.
-So we built seven electronic card-accessed enclosed shelters - called MetroBike Shelters - at popular MetroRail and MetroRapid stations.
-To buy a MetroBike card, click here!
+So we built seven electronic card-accessed enclosed shelters - called MetroBike Shelters - at popular MetroRail and MetroRapid stations Purchase your MetroBike card today.

 More Connecting Trails

-We've partnered with the City of Austin to develop trails downtown and in the East Austin area to better connect cyclists and pedestrians to our facilities.
-A trail segment along Airport Boulevard, between Lamar Boulevard and Highland Station opened in August 2013.
+We've partnered with the City of Austin to develop trails to better connect cyclists and pedestrians to our facilities.
 We will continue working toward improving other connections throughout our system.

-The City of Austin offers a bikeshare program, B-Cycle, which gives riders yet another option for completing their trip using transit.
+Capital Metro is a sponsor of the City of Austin's bikeshare program, B-Cycle, which gives riders yet another option for completing their trip using transit.

 To learn more about biking in the Capital Metro area, check out these resources: